images Our Services

 Support Team

-Asbestos Surveyors Serving Nationwide
+Asbestos Surveys Nationwide

 The launch of the Control of Asbestos at Work Regulations 2002 introduced Regulation 4 ‘ The Duty to Manage Asbestos in Non Domestic Properties.
 (Revised 2006 & 2012) This new regulation created an explicit duty to assess and manage the risks from asbestos in premises.
 The risks will vary with circumstances, ranging from normal occupation of a building to the repair, refurbishment and demolition of a premises, and each property or site will need to be assessed by means of a survey.
 This assessment will be used to produce a management plan and risk assessments which details and records the actions to be undertaken to manage and reduce the risks from asbestos.
 HSG 264 Asbestos: The Survey Guide refers to two different types of survey: Management Surveys and Refurbishment & Demolition (R&D) Surveys.